 - a payment of up to $20,000 to acknowledge other abuse involving unlawful interference accompanied by some element of indecency.

-If the Ombudsman recommends one of these payments, an additional payment of $5,000 may also be recommended where the Ombudsman is satisfied that Defence did not respond appropriately to the incident of abuse.
+If we recommend one of these payments, an additional payment of $5,000 may also be recommended if we are satisfied that Defence did not respond appropriately to the incident of abuse.

 The above payments may be reduced if a reportee has already received a reparation payment relating to abuse in Defence, such as from the Defence Abuse Response Taskforce.

-There is no requirement to have legal representation to apply for a reparation payment.
+There is no need to have legal representation to apply for a reparation payment.

 More information about reparation payments can be found in our factsheet and Frequently Asked Questions (FAQs).